-It is expected that delivery of the Bonds will be made on the fifth business day following the date hereof (such settlement cycle being referred to herein as "T+5").
-Under Rule 15c6-1 of the Exchange Act, trades in the secondary market generally are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade the Bonds on the date hereof or the next succeeding business day will be required, by virtue of the fact that the Bonds initially will settle in T+5, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
-Purchasers of the Bonds who wish to trade the Bonds on the date hereof or the next succeeding business day should consult their own advisers.
+It is expected that delivery of the Bonds will be made on the fifth business day following the date of pricing of the Bonds (such settlement cycle being referred to herein as "T+5").
+Under Rule 15c6-1 of the Exchange Act, trades in the secondary market generally are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade the Bonds on or after the date of pricing of the Bonds may be required, by virtue of the fact that the Bonds initially will settle in T+5, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement and should consult their own advisers.